 Don't do anything new or unusual on race morning.
 If you rarely drink coffee, for example, don't load up on caffeine.
 And don't skip breakfast.
 Eat something bland, like toast, a plain bagel or an energy bar.

 Warm up very slowly for 15 to 20 minutes.
 Then do three to four 20-second "stride-outs" at what feels like race pace to get both your neuromuscular and cardiovascular systems ready to go.
 Once the race starts, be patient and don't let adrenalin propel you out to an overly fast pace.

 "There's one way to learn proper pacing in competition," said Hudson.
 "And that's learning race pace in training and practicing strides at that pace, on very easy days as well as speed days."

 When the effort inevitably gets tough, it's critical to have confidence in your fitness.
 Know the mile or kilometer splits you intend to reach and visualize nailing them in advance.
 But as the race unfolds, embrace the effort, the essence of striving, for its own sake.

-Above all, when everything is said and done -- no matter the outcome -- congratulate yourself on making it to the finish.
+Above all, when everything is said and done — no matter the outcome — congratulate yourself on making it to the finish.
 If things didn't go your way, assess what you did wrong and what you did right.
 And remind yourself that there are always other days and other races in which to show what you're made of.

 Have you ever run a 5K before?
 How did you train?
 Will you run another one?
 Are you looking to improve your time?
 Will you try this training program?
 Or adopt pieces of it into an existing training program?
 Share your thoughts, stories and suggestions in the comments section below!